DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

                 - SSAE is the framework for creating System and Organization Controls (SOC) reports, such as SOC 1, SOC 2, and SOC 3.
                   - 🛠️SOC 1: report that focuses on financial reporting by certified public accountants.
                   - 🛠️SOC 2 Type I: report that focuses on security, availability, processing integrity, confidentiality, and privacy controls at a specific point in time.
 Also Acts as baseline for future audits.
                   - 🛠️SOC 2 Type II: report that asseses the security, availability, processing integrity, confidentiality, and privacy controls over time by overving operations for at least 6 months.
 You can get these reports on demand from CSPs but may require you to sign an NDA.
+SOC 2 reports are confidential.
                   - 🛠️SOC 3: Similar to SOC 2 but intended for broader distribution and contains auditors general opinions.
                 - It includes audit standards and suggested report formats to guide and assits auditors
                 - Example a cloud service provider undergoes an SSAE 18 audit to prove to clients that their data is secure and managed properly.
+SOC 3 report, is intended for distribution to third parties.
+They include the auditor's opinions and management assertions, along with information about the service organization.
+SOC3 reports are specifically intended for external release.
             - 📗**ISAE (International Standard on Assurance Engagements)**:  ISAE is a set of standards issued by the International Auditing and Assurance Standards Board (IAASB) for assurance engagements, including reports on controls at service organizations.
                 - The board and its standards are both similar to those of SSAE.
                 - ISAE 3402: The most relevant standard for cloud services, similar to SSAE 18, used internationally. it is roughly the equivalent of SOC 2 reports in SSAE.